Smart Lighting Cost

 Building Regulations & Planning Permission for Installing Smart Lighting

 There are no specific building regulations or planning permission rules for having smart lighting installed.
-However, if you are having additional work undertaken on the same day, then rules and regulations may apply.
+However, if you are having additional electrical work undertaken on the same day, then rules and regulations may apply.

-More information can be found on the Planning Portal.
 On average, building regulations approval costs around £100 whereas you’d look at spending about £200 for planning permission approval.

 Types of Smart Lighting